 Bangalow NewsagencyLocated in the heart of Bangalow at 26 Byron Street, Bangalow Newsagency is the hub of the community where locals get the news, as well as books, stationery and school supplies.
 The original building that stood in its place, the Rural Bank and Government Savings Bank, burnt down in 1930.
 The structure that stands there now was built a year later and eventually leased to a barber and a newsagent, and has continued to trade as a newsagency since 1953.

 Our Corner Store/Zacalu ZooOne of the oldest commercial buildings in Bangalow, the spot where Our Corner Store and Zacalu Zoo now stand was built in 1906 and originally housed a dentistry.
 It also was home to a bootmaker owned by P.J.
 Waugh, the great grandfather of cricketers Mark and Steve Waugh!
-Eventually, there were several other businesses in the same spot including a café, auctioneer, bus depot, produce store, green grocer, antique dealer, clothing shop and a real estate agency.
+Eventually, there were several other businesses in the same spot including a café, auctioneer, bus depot, produce store, green grocer, antique dealer, clothing shop and a hardware.
 These days, you can stop in at Our Corner Store and Zacalu Zoo to find an array of beautiful clothing and things to fill your home.

 Abracadabra/Barebones Art SpaceThe area where Abracadabra and Barebones Art Space now sit was once the home to the building where the town newspaper was published, but, like many of Bangalow’s buildings in the early 20th century, the Bangalow Herald building was overcome by fire and burnt down in 1920.
 Afterwards, the newspaper continued to be printed in Lismore for 11 years.
 Now, the space is split between Abracadabra and Barebones Art Space, two of Bangalow’s much-loved establishments.
 Abracadabra is an eclectic shop filled with colourful goods and hippie wares, the perfect place for a memorable souvenir from the Northern Rivers.
 Next door at Barebones, you can view and purchase a large range of local paintings, sculptures, prints and etchings.